Saturday, 7 October 2017

 An old house in Hadali.
 (30.08.2015.)

-Following three pictures were provided to me by Asad Bhatti, when I visited him the second time on July 7, 2017.
-Asad Bhatti has a small collection of these pictures, which were taken in Lahore, when Rahul Singh came to attend Lahore Literary Festival in 2015.
+The following three pictures were provided to me by Asad Bhatti during my second visit to him on July 7, 2017.
+Asad Bhatti has a small collection of photographs taken in Lahore when Rahul Singh visited the city to attend the Lahore Literary Festival in 2015.

-Asad Bhatti and Rahul Singh at Lahore Literary Festival in 2015.
+Asad Bhatti and Rahul Singh at the Lahore Literary Festival in 2015.

-Asad Bhatti and Rahul Singh at Lahore Literary Festival in 2015.
+Asad Bhatti and Rahul Singh at the Lahore Literary Festival in 2015.

-Asad Bhatti and Rahul Singh at Lahore Literary Festival in 2015.
+Asad Bhatti and Rahul Singh at the Lahore Literary Festival in 2015.

 Below is another aricle written by Fakir Syed Aijazuddin about Khushwant Singh.